 You don’t have to avoid squats for the rest of your life just because you have osteoarthritis.
 It is possible to be able to get up from chairs and the toilet without significant difficulty and/or pain.

 Following these steps are a great place to start.
 Please note that these may not work for everyone so if you are experiencing difficulty- there are tons of other ways to learn how to squat!
 Here is a video of 10 other modifications you can try.

-If you want to take the fast track to relief and want to get started right now– I highly recommend joining the Arthritis Adventure Blueprint.
-You will get access to 10 progressive, follow along workouts that give you step by step instructions on how to move better despite osteoarthritis.
+If you want to take the fast track to relief and want to get started right now– I highly recommend joining the signature membership, Adventurers for Life.
+It is an arthritis workout program like you’ve never seen before.